Ford Explorer overturns after colliding with 15-passenger vehicle - Salisbury Post

 Salisbury police and Salisbury fire departments responded Friday afternoon to this two-vehicle collision at the intersection of West Innes and South Craige streets.

-Emergency responders were able to remove someone who was trapped inside the vehicle sport utility vehicle.
+Emergency responders were able to remove someone who was trapped inside the sport utility vehicle, a Ford Explorer, after the collision with a 15-passenger van.
 The person was taken to the hospital via ambulance.

 No other details were immediately available.